What is the Grant Writing Process? [in 8 Steps]

 We are here to discuss those steps together in one blog post so that it is easy for you to get grants for scholarships, research, and nonprofit projects.

-Grant proposal writing may appear to be daunting at first; however, once you know the steps in the grant writing process and what to write in each phase of the process, it becomes persuasively manageable.
+Grant proposal writing may appear daunting at first; however, once you know the steps in the grant writing process and what to write in each phase of the process, it becomes persuasively manageable.

 For the specific purpose of seeking grants, many organizations hire the services of professional grant writers as well.
+If you're interested in learning more via video, then watch below.
+Otherwise, skip ahead.

 Whether you are a grant writer or not, these steps are common ground for applicants.
 Let's take a look at them.